Coding

 run_example_loom <num_shafts> mock

-Please only specify the mock serial port; connecting it to a real loom will not work (ExampleMockLoom is loosely based on a Séguin loom, but is not compatible).
+Please only specify the mock port; connecting the example loom server to a real loom will not work.

 * `--reset-db` Reset the pattern database.
 Try this if you think the database is corrupted.